- CVAI

 - •Plan personal and group development with context-aware strategies

-What is Underfitting?
+What is Hinge Loss?

-What is Model Generalization?
+What is Quantile Regression?

-What is Holdout Validation?
+What is Ordinal Regression?